 I circled back with Financial Coach Parween, who believes that “we need more accessible tools and resources that don’t trap vulnerable individuals in a cycle of consumer debt.”
 An option she highlighted in our conversation was lending from a credit union instead of a payday loan centre, because they are community-driven.
 And as a result, credit unions have specific programs in place to support individuals, and lower barriers of entry in terms of accessing credit.

 Ultimately, a true solution has yet to emerge that meets Canadians where they are: likely in need of a buffer before their next payday.
 A solution that meets Canadians’ needs without leaving them in a crippling cycle of debt.
-KOHO’s new Early Payroll feature is a first step, one that we hope will be helpful to those who need it.

 When nearly half of us are one paycheque away from insolvency, it would be naive to believe this is a personal spending issue.
 The entire financial industry and regulating bodies need to reflect on how they uphold privilege, and if their standard practices are harming more than they’re helping the Canadians they’re meant to serve.
 In other words, when times get tough, does your bank actually have your back?
 Probably not.
 Now say it with us: The time for disruption was yesterday!